 The following table shows the distribution of sites and number of interviews achieved in each region/nation.
 In order to obtain strong bases for regional/national analysis, a quota of 400 completed questionnaires per region/nation was set.
-Subsequently, at the analysis stage weighting factors were applied to survey data to ensure that in UK-wide analysis, regions/nations were represented in their correct proportions according to the size of the construction workforce according to the LFS.1
+However, at the analysis stage weighting factors were applied to survey data to ensure that for national analysis, regions/nations were represented in their correct proportions according to the size of the construction workforce according to the LFS.1